allind/EukDetect/build_custom_db.md

 After you initialize the ete3 database, you should run the following script:

 `get_uncomputed_taxid_per_busco.py species_taxids.txt buscos_rmsp_cdhit99_renamed_masked.fasta buscos_rmsp_cdhit99_collapsed_seqnames.txt > busco_taxid_link.txt`
+(warning - depending on how many collapsed sequences you have, this is slow. a tree is built for all species corresponding to a collapsed sequence and the root inferred.)

 <h2>Optional but strongly recommended: run simulated and real datasets against EukDetect database, screen for possible bacterial genes</h2>

+Despite the controls here to eliminate bacterial contamination, some can still sneak in.
+Before I use a new database, I like to align a lot of reads both simulated from bacterial genomes and real microbiome sequencing datasets to identify and remove any sequences that seem wonky.
+Wonky here means - many reads aligning to one gene, usually in a small portion of the gene, and no other genes from that species having hits.
+Basically, any kind of outlier.
+How you do this will be up to you and the compute power you can access.

+My favorite way to do this is simulate reads from the [GEM metagenome catalogue](https://www.nature.com/articles/s41587-020-0718-6) with [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) and align against the new database.
+This will identify a pretty comprehensive list of potentially bacterial genes (though it has some false positives - some of these MAGs appear to be reverse-contaminated by Malassezia, a common skin fungus).
+This approach requires the most compute power, but is best if you're using the database to identify eukaryotes in an environmental sample, and also probably a good plan if you're using a non-human host-associated sample as well.
+Less intensive but still high throughput is to use the same approach but with the [UHGG database](https://www.nature.com/articles/s41587-020-0603-3).